ababic/django-cogwheels/docs/source/deprecating-app-settings/single-replacement-example.rst

         HIDE_FULL_NAMES_IN_SUMMARY = False  # REMOVE THIS LINE!

 2. Remove the deprecation definition from your setting helper class in ``settings.py``

     .. code-block:: python

-        # yourapp/conf/settings.py
+        :caption: yourapp/conf/settings.py
+        :emphasize-lines: 5

-        from cogwheels import BaseAppSettingsHelper
+        from cogwheels import BaseAppSettingsHelper, DeprecatedAppSetting
+        from yourapp.utils.deprecation import RemovedInYourApp18Warning

         class MyAppSettingsHelper(BaseAppSettingsHelper):
             deprecations = ()

+3. Remove any special-case code that was added in ``1.6`` to support the old setting during it's deprecation period.

-3. Announce the breaking change in the version ``1.8`` release notes.
+4. Announce the breaking change in the version ``1.8`` release notes.

-4. Remove the entry for the old setting from the "Settings reference" page of the documentation.
+5. Remove the entry for the old setting from the "Settings reference" page of the documentation.